Skip to content

 Orca consists of three main components that work together to enable building, instrumenting, and maintaining retrieval-augmented models:

-OrcaLib is our Python library that allows you to easily store memories in OrcaDB, quickly build retrieval-augmented models, and enables instrumenting and analyzing memory usage.
+OrcaSDK is a Python library that allows you to easily ingest memories into OrcaCloud, quickly deploy retrieval-augmented models, collect feedback from model predictions, and analyze and optimize memory usage.

 Overview Diagram Overview Diagram